 How does the system flush itself or keep the inside module clean?

 This is a great question that we get asked regularly.
 With Serene Steam there is no need, nor any function required to flush the system.
-In actual fact, it flushes itself every time you use the steam/hot vapor function due to the technology we use.
-(Proprietary).
+In actual fact, it flushes itself every time you use the steam/hot vapor function due to the manner in which it functions (Proprietary).

 What is the water consumption?